Stoom/Dwolla-OpenWeatherClient/README.md

 ## Running the app
 To run the application, after building, use the `dotnet OpenWeatherClient\bin\Release\netcoreapp2.2\OpenWeatherClient.dll` command.

+You must set the `OPENWEATHER_KEY` and `OPENCAGE_KEY` environment variables before running the tests.

 ## Running the tests
 To run the tests, after building, use the `dotnet test OpenWeatherClient.sln` command.

+You must set the `OPENWEATHER_KEY` and `OPENCAGE_KEY` environment variables before running the tests.

+## Docker
+If you do not want to install dotnet to build or run then you can use the docker image.
+Run `docker build -t OpenWeather .` to build the image.
+Run `docker run -e OPENCAGE_KEY=YourKeyHere -e OPENWEATHER_KEY=YourKeyHere -it --rm OpenWeather` to run the application.
+After running the application the container will be automatically cleaned up.